Nathan-Parece/antiradio/README.md

 This project aims to execute this vision in real-time.
 This repository will serve as a proof of concept and testing ground for me to explore different codecs, DACs, and ways of creating fast audio filters.
 The final version will be a physical machine, so that it can make use of actual radio broadcasts in Seattle and be displayed publically.

+### Libraries Used

+So far, I want to give glicol a shot.
+It looks intuitive.

+### Timeline

+This project was started October 1, 2024.
+Aiming for a functional prototype of a signal filter by December 25th.